IhorKlimov/SmartImagePicker/README.md

 </>

 ### Note
-This library is currently unsupported because I've switched my focus to Flutter
+This library is currently unsupported because I've switched my focus to Flutter and don't plan fixing any bugs any time soon

 ## Usage